UtrechtUniversity/workshop-introduction-to-python/setup.md

 ## Overview

-This lesson is designed to be run on a personal computer.
+The course materials are designed to be run on a personal computer.
-All of the software and data used in this lesson are freely available online, and instructions on how to obtain them are provided below.
+All of the software and data used are freely available online, and instructions on how to obtain them are provided below.

 ## Install Python

-In this lesson, we will be using Python 3 with some of its most popular scientific libraries.
+In this course, we will be using Python 3 with some of its most popular scientific libraries.
 Although one can install a plain-vanilla Python and all required libraries by hand, we recommend installing [Anaconda][anaconda-website], a Python distribution that comes with everything we need for the lesson.
-Detailed installation instructions for various operating systems can be found on The Carpentries [template website for workshops][anaconda-instructions] and in [Anaconda documentation][anaconda-install].
+Detailed installation instructions can be found in the [Anaconda documentation][anaconda-install], or by following the instructions below.

+{% include python.html %}

 ## Obtain lesson materials

-1. Download [python-novice-inflammation-data.zip][zipfile1]
+1. Download [??-data.zip][zipfile-data]
-        and [python-novice-inflammation-code.zip][zipfile2].
+        and [??-code.zip][zipfile-code].
-2. Create a folder called `swc-python` on your Desktop.
+2. Create a folder called `intro-python` on your Desktop.
-3. Move downloaded files to `swc-python`.
+3. Move downloaded files to `intro-python`.
 4. Unzip the files.

-You should see two folders called `data` and `code` in the `swc-python` directory on your Desktop.
+You should see two folders called `data` and `code` in the `intro-python` directory on your Desktop.

 ## Launch Python interface